-This is also known as an unscheduled plan review or a participant requested review.
+This process goes by a few different names.
+Such as an unscheduled plan review or participant requested review.
 Here’s some more detail on the process.

 There are four types of NDIS plan reviews available to participants.
-Although we’re interested in the early or unscheduled review specifically, here’s an overview of all four reviews.
+In this article, we’re looking at how the early NDIS plan review works, but we’ve also outlined the four types of plan reviews here:

 1. Internal review

-Any requests for an internal review must be lodged within 3 months of receiving a decision from the NDIA.
+A request for an internal review must be lodged within three months of when you receive an NDIA decision.

 2. An external review

 This is a ‘next step’ which you can implement after an internal review.
 If you disagree with its outcome, you can challenge the decision via the Administrative Appeals Tribunal.
-The Tribunal was formed to conduct independent reviews of administrative decisions made under Commonwealth Laws.
+The Tribunal conducts independent reviews of administrative decisions made under Commonwealth Laws.

 At your request, it will conduct an independent review of the NDIA’s decision.
 To do this, you need to send an application (using this form) within 28 days of receiving this decision.